Processes

 are sent over the channel proteins

-Then, these files are received by the process which will execute a BLAST query on each of them.
+.
+These files are received by the process, which executes a BLAST query on each of them.

-Thus, the above example could be written as shown below:
+The previous example can be re-written as shown below:

 process blastThemAll {